-If an employee suddenly starts taking multiple days of annual leave or sickness absence in close succession without any clear explanation, it may be worth finding out whether they are having any difficulties.
-There may be a more mundane explanation for their change in behaviour, but it is better to find out for sure than to leave a colleague in need without essential support.
+Suppose an employee suddenly starts taking multiple days of annual leave or sickness absence in close succession without any clear explanation.
+In that case, it may be worth finding out whether they are having any difficulties.
+There may be a more mundane explanation for their behaviour change, but it is better to find out for sure than to leave a colleague in need without essential support.

-Mood swings and signs increased stress and anxiety
+Mood swings and signs of increased stress and anxiety

 This may manifest through emotionally volatile behaviour, with extreme mood swings between frantic highs and depressive lows.
-They may also suddenly become prone to emotional outbursts and short tempers, or appear to be constantly under stress, reacting to everyday pressure with an increased level of worry and anxiety.
+They may also suddenly become prone to emotional outbursts and short tempers or constantly appear under stress, reacting to everyday pressure with increased worry and anxiety.

 What should you do next?

-If you are dealing with an employee who is having difficulties with their mental health, you should make it clear that you are there to support them, and that they can speak freely about anything they are experiencing in or outside of work that is making it difficult to do their job.
+Suppose you are dealing with an employee who is having difficulties with their mental health.
+In that case, you should make it clear that you are there to support them and that they can speak freely about anything they are experiencing in or outside of work that is making it difficult to do their job.